Code-Sploit/IP_Tracker/README.md

-# IP_Tracker
+# IP_Tracker for python < 3.0
-A repository for iptracking python scripts.
+A repository for iptracking python scripts

-# WARNING: this project only supports python < 3.0

 # INSTALLING
     $ python setup.py -a install